A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Full Data Approaches

-\paragraph{Cramer-von Mises Distance.} The Cramer distance between the empirical CDF of the observed sample, $\hat\mu$, and a theoretical distribution $\mu_\theta$ is defined as the $L_2$ distance between $\hat\mu$ and $\mu_\theta$: However, practical use of the above distance is made difficult by the fact that the distribution of the distance depends on the specific $\mu_\theta$ under hypothesis.
-To rectify this issue, we integrate the Cramer distance with respect to the hypothesised measure, $\mu_\theta$, to obtain the Cramer-von Mises (CvM) distance which has a distribution that, by construction, does not depend on $\mu_\theta$.
+The Cramer distance between the empirical CDF of the observed sample, $\hat\mu$, and a theoretical distribution $\mu_\theta$ is defined as the $L_2$ distance between $\hat\mu$ and $\mu_\theta$: However, practical use of the above distance is made difficult by the fact that the distribution of the distance depends on the specific $\mu_\theta$ under hypothesis.
+To rectify this issue, we integrate the Cramer distance with respect to the hypothesised measure, $\mu_\theta$, to obtain the Cramer-von Mises (CvM) distance which has a distribution that, by construction, does not depend on $\mu_\theta$ (see, e.g., \citealp{anderson1962distribution}).